Stoot-T/DSB-26-Group2/README.md

 ### Step 2.
 Create required directories on HPC
 Create the required directories in your HPC scratch workspace before running the job script:
+Optional: only required if not establishing GitHub repository onto the HPC
 ```bash
 # Move into your HPC scratch workspace
 cd ~/scratch